mamunmaziz/mamunmaziz.github.io/_pages/aboutme.md

   image: "/images/aboutme.jpg"
 ---

- Currently studyng in Master in Data Science.
+ Currently Studying  in Master of Data Science.
+ Complted Graduate Certificate in Master of Data Science